GravityKit/GravityExport-Lite/readme.txt

 == Documentation ==

 Please visit [gfexcel.com](https://gfexcel.com?utm_source=plugin&utm_campaign=gravityexport-lite&utm_content=readme) for the documentation site!
 You'll find available features, fields, and filters.
 If you are a developer; this site is probably for you.

-We'll be updating the site with "recipes" based on your questions.
-So if you have a specific need, ask away!

 = Requirements =

-* PHP 7.1.
-(No longer active support for 5.6)
+* PHP 7.1
 * `php-xml` and `php-zip` libraries.
 The plugin will check for those.
 * Gravity Forms 2.0 or higher